 Research your interests and how to apply them to work/graduate school:

 - If you’re not sure about your interests and how to apply them to the world of work, take a Career Assessment like PathwayU.
 PathwayU takes about 45 minutes and will give you insight and leads!
 If you want to take the Strong Interest Inventory (delves deeper than PathwayU), write to me at the ECO to arrange: email@example.com

 Now that you’ve researched jobs and industries that interest you, you’ve learned what skills and knowledge are preferred.
 Read job postings, check out the Occupational Outlook Handbook; read Vault guides in Handshake.
 Then, register for classes each semester and supplement with virtual classes this summer on any of the following platforms to build your skills:

 - Coursera: all Coursera classes available for free and are taught by top universities in the U.S. and internationally.
 You can search on Coursera’s website for all available courses.
 Courses include: Excel, Design Thinking, R, Python, Screenwriting, UX Design, Blockchain, Canva, Sustainability, Market Research, Foundations of Business Strategy, Venture Capital and Private Equity, Excel for Business, and so much more.
 Classes average about 20 hours and certifications are available.
-Registration is ongoing and free until July.
-If you sign up now through July, you may take the courses through September.
+Registration is ongoing and free until December 31.

 - Propel: Engage in real-world company projects, gain experience working in teams, connect with alumni and employer mentors from leading consulting firms like McKinsey, Accenture, Mastercard, and more!
 Participate in up to 5 real-world projects with top teams receiving prize money.
-The program will run from June 1st - August 7th and is free and open to all majors!
-Registration opens May 4.
+The program will run later in the fall.

 - Micro-internships that are advertised to students nationwide through the firm Parker Dewey